orenfromberg/orenfromberg.tech/content/blog/github-actions/index.md

 I use AWS to host and distribute my blog.
 Fortunately, there is a GitHub Action for that [here](https://github.com/actions/aws/).

 These actions would be responsible for syncing the build with the s3 bucket that hosts the static content as well as invalidating the CDN cache on Cloudfront.
-To do this, I needed to create an IAM user on AWS that had a custom policy attached to it that would give it permission to do those two things. (some info here is purposefully left out.)
+To do this, I needed to create an IAM user on AWS that had a custom policy attached to it that would give it permission to do those two things. (some info here is intentionally left out.)

 ```json
 {